microsoft/TemplateStudio/docs/templates.md

 * MacroStartDocumentation `//{**` and MacroEndDocumentation `//**}`: The content between `{**` and `**}` is not inserted but shown in the _postaction file.
 This can be used give the user feedback about was the postaction intended to do when the postaction fails or when integrating right click output manually.

 _The above merge directives all use the C# comment form (`//`) but if included in a VB file should use the VB equivalent (`'`)_

+### Merging with files of unknown names

+Sometimes it may be necessary to merge with a file that has it's name defined by the user.
+For example, you may want to merge with the Settings page but this may have been renamed via the wizard.

+To create a file that can be merged in this scenario requires two steps.

+1. Create the file with the name "$SEARCH[0-9]$" and an extension that matches the file you wish to merge with. e.g. `$SEARCH1$.xaml` Put this file in the same directory as the one to merge with.
+1. Add a tag to the template config file with the name "wts.fileNameSearch[0-9]" (e.g. `"wts.fileNameSearch1"`) and a value that is some text within the file you wish to merge with.
+This search text should be unique to the file to merge with and should not contain anything dependent upon the name of the file.

+Because it may be necessary for a template to include multiple files of unknown names that need to be merged, these can be specified by including a different number in the values above.
+The number in the file name will be matched with the tags containing the same number. e.g. `$SEARCH2$` will be matched with `wts.fileSearchName2`, etc.

+Follow the above steps and the file will be merged with the one that contains the search text.
+An example of this functionality in use can be found in the FeedbackHub feature.

 ## Testing and verifying template contents